Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 How Do I Use My Card to Rebuild Credit?

-The key to building credit is responsible behavior, starting with paying your bill on time, every time.
+The key to building credit is responsible behavior, starting with paying your bills on time, every time.
 Nothing destroys credit faster than failing to pay your bills, which is often a gateway to more severe events, including default, collection, property repossession, and bankruptcy.

 You can also use a credit card that offers balance transfers to consolidate credit card debt instead of relying on a personal loan.
 Consolidation alone won’t improve your credit, but it does make it easier to pay down your debt.